About GTmetrix, PageSpeed Insights and other website speed testers

 google.com/speed/pagespeed/ insights/?url=https%3A%2F% 2Fedition.cnn.com%2F&tab= mobile

-Sometimes one will be concerned regarding the TTFB (Time To First Byte).
-Some hosting providers may claim that ShortPixel is taking a few ms of loading time.
-You shouldn't be concerned about the time to first byte (unless it's extremely bad).
+Sometimes one will be concerned regarding the TTFB (Time To First Byte); some hosting providers may claim that ShortPixel is taking a few ms of loading time.
+Good news: you shouldn't be concerned about the time to first byte (unless it's extremely bad).
 Any image optimizer (and actually any plugin) by definition will take a few ms of time when loading.
 We can assure you that ShortPixel's plugins are among the most optimized ones, and you can try them out in a sandbox like this one: Sandbox

 In addition, we recommend to read this article that Cloudflare wrote about this clarifying this situation: Stop worrying about Time To First Byte (TTFB)